cadia-lvl/diar-az/README.md

 # diar-az
 Diarization A to Z - Gecko to Kaldi and corpus and back

-Goal is automating the diarization process for 1.
-Adding to the corpus 2.
-Running the corpus through kaldi
+There are two goals when automating the diarization process:
+1. Adding to and existing diarization corpus
+2. Running the corpus through kaldi

-1. Create the csv file using gecko

-2. Add audio filenames to rttm files.
-3. Remove [] stuff from rttm files and srt segments which are only brackets.
-4. Rename rttm files to just the audio filename.
-5. Split each week’s files into 70/15/15%
-6. Create a csv file like in the corpus.
-This involves pairing up all the written names across files (1-3 spelling mistakes allowed, extra spaces allowed- both corrected), then matching them up with the existing spkids or creating new ones for new speakers.
-This needs to be done with unknowns too but they also need to be renamed to the next numbered unknown available.
-7. Generate text file with the updated corpus numbers in the readme.
-If know how, then it also autoreplaces the readme.
+# Notes

-8 everything but the people name validation should be done with just one command.
-So one command for name validation then the rest will spit out everything to the correct folders.
+Everything but the people name validation should be done by calling just one script.
+This script can call other scripts but the user should only have to call one.
+So possibly two scripts.

-9. Also include the command to call subtitle2segments_and_text.py
+The corpus has the following:
+                corpus-root
+                    README.txt
+                    reco2spk_num2spk_label.csv
+                    rttm/
+                    json/
+                    segments/
+                    wav/

+You do not need to concern yourself with the wav folder for this project.
+Assume you'll be working on directory above the corpus.

 I’ve created bash and python files using gawk, sed, sort -u, sox I believe.
-Try to only use tools which already exist.
+Try to only use tools which already exist, don't require downloading new packages.
 Create the appropriate folders.
 Unvalidated & validated

+Do not commit any files or information that is specific to this corpus, e.g. names, the corpus README.

+## Tasks
+2. Add audio filenames to rttm files, as the second field.
+See [the template file in kaldi-speaker-diarization/master/templates.md](https://github.com/cadia-lvl/kaldi-speaker-diarization/master/templates.md) for an example.
+DO NOT put angle brackets arounnd the recording-id/audio filenames.
+3. Remove [] stuff (foreign, noise, music) from rttm files and srt segments.
+For rttm file that means remove the line or remove the [] portion of a line with speaker-ids as [foreign]+15.
+For srt segments that means only remove the segments which don't have any speech.
+4. Rename the rttm/json/srt files themselves to just the audio filename.
+6. Also include the command to call [create_segments_and_text.py](https://github.com/cadia-lvl/broadcast_data_prep/master/ruv/create_segments_and_text.py).
+It might be difficult due to where the resulting files are created.
+If so, then will need to generalize the python file.
+Do this and create a pull-request.
+5. Split each week’s files into 70/15/15% with the 70% portion holding the extra audio files.
+7. Generate text file with the updated corpus numbers in the corpus readme.
+If know how to, then also autoreplaces the values in the readme.

+### Other tasks
+6. Create a csv file like in the corpus`<audio-filename>,<spk-num>,<speaker label>`.
+This involves pairing up all the written names across files then matching them up with the existing spkIds or creating new ones for new speakers.
+This needs to be done with unknowns too but they also need to be renamed to the next numbered unknown available.
+1. Also create `<audio-filename>,<spk-num>,<speaker name>,<speaker label>`
+4. Allow there to be 1-3 spelling mistakes in the names which will then be manually validated and corrected.
+1. Create/export the unvalidated csv file from Gecko instead of the other students manually making it.

+## Possible tasks if the above are done
 If have kaldi setup the run local/make_ruvdi.sh, fix_data_dir & utils/validate_data_dir.sh
+25. Run the kaldi recipe and split_rttm (I'll need to supply this file).
+Add them to the callhome_rttm directory.
+26. Run the kaldi recipe (kaldi-speaker-diarization/v4) to evaluate the new DER% with the increased data.

 10. Create a script which creates new segments based on 2-6 speaker turns which looks like the current corpus but with those new audio files.

-Link to broadcast_data_prep.
-Create new repo.
-Check my temp files.
-See if anything there would be useful and add it to the repo or swnd it over through PM.